Chokdee-Sigazen/Chokdee-Sigazen/README.md

 <h1 align="center">Hi 👋, I'm Chokdee</h1>
-<h3 align="center">I am chill guy that have fun when I have learned something new.
-I'm interested in Frontend Development, Backend Development and UI/UX designer.
-I have background for TOI18 and TOI17 with a bronze medal.
+<h3 align="center">I am computer engineering student with interested in Full-Stack website and
+application development.
+I always enjoy when I make and learn somethings new while making projects.
 I still learning new things every day and I hope to learn new things with you.</h3>

 - 🌱 I’m currently learning **Next.js**